YieldRay/simple-json-viewer/README.md

 jv.data = { some: "json", array: [0, true, "2"] };
 document.body.append(jv);

-// can also expand all or collpase all jv.expandAll();
+// can also expand all or collapse all jv.expandAll();
-jv.collpaseAll();
+jv.collapseAll();
 ```